-After 12:00 p.m., the library is for the exclusive use of law students and students enrolled in the paralegal and other legal programs for study and research.
+The library is for the exclusive use of law students for study and research.
 Talking, socializing, and other disruptive activities are not permitted.
 No food or beverages of any kind are allowed in the library.

 The Law School is located 1.2 miles from the Sonoma County Public Law Library, which is another research source for our students.